svitaluc/graphbench/README.md

 ## Extensions - Add Your Test

-In order to add a new test, you need to proceed with the following steps (all mentioned classes are part of the package cz.cvut.fit.manta.graphbench.core.test):
+In order to add a new test, you need to proceed with the following steps (all mentioned classes are part of the package cz.cvut.fit.manta.graphbench.test):

-* specific implementations of tests are placed in the package cz.cvut.fit.manta.graphbench.core.test.benchmark.
+* specific implementations of tests are placed in the package cz.cvut.fit.manta.graphbench.test.benchmark.
 Therefore, your new test class should be part of the benchmark package as well.
 * the new test class must implement the ITest interface.
 * the TestType enumeration must be extended with your new test.
 The given name will have to match the name you